premint/premintbot/SETUP.md

 Let's create a role that your users will get when they run the `/premint` command.

 In Discord, click `Server Settings`, then `Roles`, then `Create Role`.
-Add a name & color for your role.​
+Add a name & color for your role.
+​
 ![](./static/images/2.png)
 ​
 Click Save Changes and then right-click your new role to copy the role ID.

-To set the role ID, in the `#premint-config channel`, type this command:
+To set the role ID, in the `#premint-config` channel, type this command:

 > `!premint-set-role DISCORD_ROLE_ID`